 Treatment and prognosis

-Upon a precipitating event, “uncomplicated” thyrotoxicosis will transform into a thyrotoxic crisis (thyroid storm) if left unmanaged.
+Upon a precipitating event, “uncomplicated” thyrotoxicosis may transform into a thyrotoxic crisis (thyroid storm) if left unmanaged.

 - thyroid inflammatory disease